 DESCRIPTION: This is an ongoing task which includes coordination and monitoring of transit performance in and around Ventura County.
-This task budget increased approximately 2% from the previous fiscal year due to new salaries, fringe, and indirect costs.
+This task budget increased approximately two percent from the previous fiscal year due to new salaries, fringe, and indirect costs.
 This task includes working with regional, state and federal transportation agencies, including Commission funding partners.
 Consultant support in this task includes continuing to work with all transit stakeholders in implementing a regional transit pass program that allows for a mobile ticketing option, countywide implementation of the Google Transit Specification Feed for regional trip planning purposes, and updating the Short Range Transit Plan.
 New federal regulations now require transit operators to develop a transit asset management plan and safety management plan, for which training will be needed and consultant services will be used to prepare.
+Staff will also update the Title VI Plan and accompanying Public Participation Plan in compliance with federal transit regulations.
 Activities included in this task include: development of transit plans and studies which are part of the on-going VCTC planning activities; process and analysis of TDA Unmet Transit Needs (UTN) findings; a triennial update of the Title VI Plan; participation in the disaster planning for Ventura County and creation of an agreement between the transit providers to formalize response to emergencies.